MetPX/sarracenia/doc/sr_subscribe.1.rst

 When any component is invoked, an operation and a configuration file are specified.
 The operation is one of:

  - foreground: run a single instance in the foreground logging to stderr
  - restart: stop and then start the configuration.
  - start:  start the configuration running
  - status: check if the configuration is running.
  - stop: stop the configuration from running

-The remaining operations manage the resources (exchanges,queues) used by the component on the rabbitmq server.
+The remaining operations manage the resources (exchanges,queues) used by the component on the rabbitmq server, or manage the configurations.

  - cleanup:  deletes the component's resources on the server
  - declare:  creates the component's resources on the server
  - setup:    like declare, additionnaly does queue bindings
+ - add:      Add to the list of available configurations.
+ - list:     List all the configurations available.
+ - edit:     modify an existing configuration.
+ - remove:   Remove a configuration
+ - disable:  mark a configuration as ineligible to run.
+ - enable:   mark a configuration as eligible to run.

 For example:  *sr_subscribe foreground dd* runs the sr_subcribe component with the dd configuration as a single foreground instance.